13-Year-Old Charged With Hate Crime After Sikh Teen Harassed, Punched At Long Island Mall, Police Say

 HUNTINGTON STATION, N.Y.
 (CBSNewYork) — A 13-year-old is charged with a hate crime for allegedly punching another teen and making biased comments toward him at a Long Island mall, police said Friday.

-It happened at the Walt Whitman Shops in Huntington Station on May 29.READ MORE: Queens Court Drops Convictions Of 3 Men Wrongfully Imprisoned For 1996 Murder Of Off-Duty NYPD Officer
+It happened at the Walt Whitman Shops in Huntington Station on May 29.READ MORE: Police Looking For 2 Women After Man Pepper Sprayed, Robbed Of $2,000 In Brooklyn

 Earlier this week, two Sikh teenagers said they were the targets of a hate crime at the mall.